tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the handshake establishes three secrets which are used to derive all the keys.

-Ephemeral Secret (ES): A secret which is derived from fresh (EC)DHE shares for this connection.
-Keying material derived from ES is intended to be forward secret (with the exception of pre-shared key only modes).

-Static Secret (SS): A secret which may be derived from static or semi-static keying material, such as a pre-shared key or the server's semi-static (EC)DH share.

-Master Secret (MS): A secret derived from both the static and the ephemeral secret.

-There are three basic cases:

-- In a pure (EC)DHE cipher suite, ES and SS will both be the (EC)DHE shared secret.

-- In a pure PSK cipher suite, ES and SS will both be the PSK.

-- In an (EC)DHE-PSK cipher suite, ES will be the (EC)DHE shared secret and SS will be the PSK.

 {{tls-full}} below shows the basic full TLS handshake.